By Simon Gould

 Treadmills need a lot of power but the circuit should be able to handle them.
 They’re designed so a standard circuit with the right amperage at home can power an electric one.
 However, there are times when a treadmill may trip the breaker.
 Other appliances can do it, not just treadmills.
 You need to find out what causes the circuit to trip and I’ll go through that here.

 Reasons a circuit breaker can trip

 There are 3 reasons a circuit breaker can trip.
-First is an overloaded circuit.
+The first is an overloaded circuit.
 This is where an appliance is attempting to draw too much power.
-The circuit trips to prevent the circuit overloading or igniting causing damage to the wiring.
+The circuit trips to prevent the circuit from overloading or igniting causing damage to the wiring.
 The trip is a good thing in this case and you just need to identify the appliance causing the overload.

 The final reason is a ground fault.
 This is where the black wire is touching the ground wire or the metal covering.
 An electrician is likely needed for this fault.
 The 3 reasons I’ve given are also in order of likeliness.
 So an overloaded circuit is probably going to be the most common reason.
 So I’ll look at the treadmill next.

 Of course, if the trip happens when you start the treadmill, then you can be pretty sure that it is the problem.
 There are probable reasons for the treadmill to cause the trip.
 It’s likely to be an overloaded circuit where the treadmill is trying to draw too much power in its usual function.
 There could be a few reasons it’s doing this.

 The problem is usually the motor is the part drawing more power than normal.
 This is more likely in older treadmills.
 Not because they’re older as such but due to other issues making the motor try harder than normal.
 When there is too much weight on the treadmill then it has to try harder to turn the belt.
 The power cord needs to be checked to see if there’s a problem there.